 This was a lovely property, but the sale was about to fall through as the property had a diagnosis of rising damp.
-When I arrived at the property it became obvious that there were a number of issues that needed to be addressed, but they were not rising damp.
+When we arrived at the property it became obvious that there were a number of issues that needed to be addressed, but they were not rising damp.

 The pointing, particularly to the rear of the house was in poor condition, there were boundary walls abutting the external wall allowing damp to penetrate through to the inner walls, the ground levels were raised to the same height as the inside floor level, plus a few other minor issues.